- Members Holiday Party

 Education and Public Programs: Interns will assist with the implementation of educational programming for school, camp and other youth groups.
 They will also train as docents in order to interpret the museum’s collections for visitors.
 Other duties will include assisting with content research, development of family and community programs and volunteer management.
 Interns may be asked to assist with special events and offsite outreach programs as needed.

-Photography and Digital Archives: Interns will work with and under the direction of the Photo Curator / Director of Digital Initiatives on projects that provide the opportunity to learn about digital media, photographic history, and web design and management.
+Digital Initatives and Photograhy Archives: Interns will work with and under the direction of the Curator of Digital Initiatives on projects that provide the opportunity to learn about digital media, photographic history, and web design and management.
 Interns help to organize, catalogue, digitize, and improve the accessibility of the Museum's holdings.
-The archives include images, movies, and sound recordings documenting the history of whaling and local history.
-Tasks may include but are not limited to: identifying and conserving photographs, creating and maintaining database records, producing exhibit and event photography and video, and assisting in the creation of web-exhibits and interactives.
+The Photography and Digital Archives include images, documents, movies, sound recordings and websites.
+Tasks may include but are not limited to: identifying and conserving photographs, creating and maintaining databases and digital archive records, producing photography, video, and audio content, assisting in the creation of web-exhibits and interactives.

 Registrar: Interns will work with the Registrar to document and process new acquisitions and loans to and from the collection.
 The interns will learn proper nomenclature for cataloguing museum collections, how to use the collections database, and the filing systems for paper records.
 Interns will also learn proper object handling and storage of museum objects.
 Tasks may include but are not limited to: exhibition preparation and installation, processing and rehousing of collections, filing and data entry, as well as administrative tasks as necessary.